ibm-watson-data-lab/advo-beta-review/WDP_Beta_Scenario.md

 You can recreate their analysis by running the following notebooks:

 1. **Customer data exploration and analysis**.
-Build an analysis that ingests and prepares data for the team using Data Refinery and transforms the data for use by the data scientists.
+Build an analysis that ingests and prepares data and transforms the data for use by the data scientists.
 [Notebook #3: Analyze customer demographics and sales data](https://github.com/ibm-watson-data-lab/advo-beta-review/blob/master/notebooks/localcart-scenario-part-3.ipynb)

 <!--	* [Notebook #3: Static clickstream analysis](https://apsportal.ibm.com/analytics/notebooks/79e5cc81-a452-4039-943a-3dbd08cadb89/view?projectid=81238e6c-a19b-4c5c-9e45-753dfe7b7de3&context=analytics)